TianfeiJi/Deploy-Center/README_EN.md

 **`Deploy Center`** is a lightweight project deployment management tool that supports front-end projects as well as various projects that can be deployed via Docker containers (such as Java, Python, etc.).
 By automating and standardizing operations, **Deploy Center** significantly improves operational efficiency, reduces manual intervention costs, and ensures the efficiency and stability of project deployments.

 ## Documentation Navigation
-- [Frontend-Deploy-Center-UI](./Frontend-Deploy-Center-UI/README.md): Frontend of the Deploy Center, provides UI for task configuration and operations
+- [Deploy-Center-UI](./Deploy-Center-UI/README.md): Frontend of the Deploy Center, provides UI for task configuration and operations
-- [Backend-Deploy-Center](./Backend-Deploy-Center/README_EN.md): Backend of the Deploy Center, responsible for scheduling and distributing deployment tasks
+- [Deploy-Center](./Deploy-Center/README_EN.md): Backend of the Deploy Center, responsible for scheduling and distributing deployment tasks
-- Core backend module of Deploy Center (FastAPI)
-- [Backend-Deploy-Agent](./Backend-Deploy-Agent/README_EN.md): Deployment Agent backend, responsible for executing deployment tasks
+- [Deploy-Agent](./Deploy-Agent/README_EN.md): Deployment Agent backend, responsible for executing deployment tasks
 > For more documentation, please refer to the [A-docs/](./A-docs/) directory.

 ## Live Demo